Types of blood tests and what they mean for your health

 Lipid panel

-A lipid panel looks at two types of cholesterol in the blood: high-density lipoprotein (HDL), often referred to as “good” cholesterol, and low-density lipoprotein (LDL), often referred to as the “bad” cholesterol.
+A lipid panel is a blood test that looks at two types of cholesterol in the blood: high-density lipoprotein (HDL), often referred to as “good” cholesterol, and low-density lipoprotein (LDL), often referred to as the “bad” cholesterol.
+Physical activity improves HDL.

 Typically, you will be asked to refrain from eating or drinking anything except water for eight to 12 hours before a lipid panel test.
 The results are reported as milligrams per deciliter (mg/dL).